codex-academy/codeX_ReleaseOneNarrativeWorkbook/RefactorToBeTestable.md

 };
 ```

-Now the code is totally decoupled from the database.
-There is a new method on the http request object instance `req` which gives us access to the productDataServices instance.
-Now the front end code and the database concerns is totally seperated from each other.
+The code is decoupled from the database noew.
+There is a new method on the http request object instance `req` giving access to the productDataServices.
+The front end and the database concerns are now properly seperated out.

-To setup the code above you need to install a module called `connection-provider` and configure it with your database details.
+To use this approach you need to install a module called `connection-provider` and configure it with your database details.

-Install it it using: `npm install --save avermeulen/connection-provider`
+Install it it like this: `npm install --save avermeulen/connection-provider`

 Configure it using in your server.js as follows: